omarfoq/communication-in-cross-silo-fl/README.md

-# Optimal Topology Design for Cross-Silo Federated Learning
+# Throughput-Optimal Topology Design for Cross-Silo Federated Learning

-This repository is the official implementation of [Optimal Topology Design for Cross-Silo Federated Learning](https://arxiv.org/abs/2010.12229).
+This repository is the official implementation of [Throughput-Optimal Topology Design for Cross-Silo Federated Learning](https://arxiv.org/abs/2010.12229).

 Federated learning usually employs a master-slave architecture where an